BlueN1nja1/Eleven/README.md

 Planned Features:
 ---------------------------------------------------------------------------------------------------------------------
 Re-Add Scrollbars to the app.
-Search for both Android Oreo and Android 10+
+Bring back Search for both Android Oreo and Android 10+

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------